 Fire door installation and adjustment can be seen by many as a bit of a faff.
 So start by referring to the fire strategy at the building to work out exactly where you actually NEED TO HAVE THEM.
 Quite often doors will have blue circular ‘Fire Door Keep Shut’ signs even when they don’t actually need to be fire doors.
 This is bad because aside from causing confusion it will add unnecessary expense to building maintenance.
 A poorly installed or maintained door may not always be a serious problem whereas a poorly installed or maintained fire door is likely to be in breach of the Fire Safety Order.

 A door separating an escape staircase will most likely need to be an FD30s or FD60s fire door but a door to a room or cupboard might not need to be a fire door at all.
-It will depend on the fire risk at that room or cupboard.
-Clearly buildings where people sleep and/or where safe escape is not straightforward will be more onerous in terms of fire safety and the fire doors will be more critical than say at a secondary school or office premises.
+It will depend on the fire risk in that room or cupboard.
+Clearly, buildings, where people sleep and/or where safe escape is not straightforward, will be more onerous in terms of fire safety and the fire doors will be more critical than say at a secondary school or office premises.
 Check the requirements of the fire strategy for the building.
-Only when you have identified which doors need to be fire resisting can you move forwards.
-So if its not a fire door remove the signs.
+Only when you have identified which doors need to be fire-resisting can you move forwards.
+So if it’s not a fire door remove the signs.

 The function of the hinges on a door is often underestimated and it is common to see worn hinges with missing screws still in use even on fire doors in critical locations, such as cross-corridor at hospitals.
 Remember, in a fire, if the screws fail then the hinges will fail and if the hinges fail then the door will fail.
 When the door fails then the building fails!

-So, simple is good and lifespan of fire doors can be lengthened simply by fitting hinges of a suitable quality and with the correct screw fixings.
+So, simplicity is good and the lifespan of fire doors can be lengthened simply by fitting hinges of suitable quality and with the correct screw fixings.

 By engaging a certificated fire door inspector to provide consultancy services pre-works and inspection services during and post-works the client can ensure that the fire doors installed are suitable for their intended use, are compliant with regard to the requirements of the Fire Safety Order and importantly that the contractor has performed the installation works to the correct standards.

-The findings from the reports of certificated fire door inspectors reveal that one of the main issues is insufficient time being allowed to complete the work correctly.
-Regarding installation work there are a few key differences between a fire door and non-fire door and to ensure compliance the installer must have sufficient time to complete them.
+The findings from the reports of certificated fire door inspectors reveal that one of the main issues is insufficient time allowed to complete the work correctly.
+Regarding installation work, there are a few key differences between a fire door and a non-fire door and to ensure compliance the installer must have sufficient time to complete them.
 These include: